Tilt-based Aberration Estimation in Transmission Electron Microscopy: Introduction

-Our approach overcomes these limitations through two key innovations.
-First, fast GPU-based image shift tracking algorithms enable rapid processing of tilt-induced image shifts~\citep{VanHorssen2020}, which are used to estimate aberrations in a Kalman filtering framework that naturally fits the physical model and includes aberration drifting.
-Crucially, the speed and accuracy of these estimates depends on the choice of beam tilt sequence, which motivates the core question addressed in this research and the second key innovation: \emph{what sequence of tilts results in the fastest and most accurate aberration estimates?}
+This paper introduces a method for tilt-based aberration estimation that addresses these limitations.
+Fast GPU-based image shift tracking~\citep{VanHorssen2020} enables rapid acquisition of many tilt-induced shifts, which are processed in a Kalman filtering (KF) framework that naturally fits the physical model and accounts for aberration drifting.
+Importantly, the speed and accuracy of the resulting estimates depend on the choice of beam tilt sequence, which motivates the core question addressed in this research: \emph{what sequence of tilts results in the fastest and most accurate aberration estimates?} The problem of designing measurement sequences to optimize estimation performance has been studied extensively in sensor scheduling and experiment design~\citep{Pukelsheim2006,Atkinson2007}, including adaptations to Kalman filtering for linear discrete-time systems~\citep{Zhang2017}, continuous scheduling parameters~\citep{You2013,Li2015}, and receding-horizon approaches~\citep{Sunberg2016}.
+However, these works are not tailored to TEM aberration estimation, which involves the freedom to select a continuous, two-dimensional scheduling parameter at every time step and a non-convex but differentiable measurement model.

-In this paper, we formulate the tilt sequence selection as a sensor scheduling problem and propose a tailor-made solution for TEM aberration estimation.
+We address these challenges by formulating the tilt sequence selection as a sensor scheduling problem and proposing a tailor-made solution.
 Aberrations are estimated using standard Kalman filtering, and the tilt sequence is optimized by minimizing the trace of the predicted covariance.
 The optimization uses gradients from multiple starting points with receding-horizon optimization.
-The main contributions are: \begin{itemize} \item A formulation of the tilt-based aberration estimation problem as a sensor scheduling problem, extended to include specimen drift. \item Efficient, receding-horizon gradient-based sensor scheduling optimization based on the trace of the predicted covariance matrix in the Kalman filter. \item Estimation of specimen-dependent properties using expectation maximization (EM) to tailor the optimization and estimation. \item Experimental validation of optimized patterns on a real TEM set-up. \end{itemize}
+The main contributions are: \begin{itemize} \item A formulation of the tilt-based aberration estimation problem as a sensor scheduling problem, extended to include specimen drift. \item Efficient, receding-horizon gradient-based sensor scheduling optimization based on the trace of the predicted covariance matrix in the Kalman filter. \item Estimation of specimen-dependent properties using expectation maximization (EM) to tailor the optimization and estimation. \item Experimental validation of optimized patterns on a real TEM set-up, including a quantitative comparison with state-of-the-art Zemlin tableau methods using standard image quality metrics. \end{itemize}

-In related work, classical aberration estimation in TEM relies on methods such as the Zemlin tableau and diffractogram analysis~\citep{Zemlin1978}, in which many images and diffraction patterns are acquired at different defocus values.
-While effective, these approaches are time-consuming, do not work for every sample type, and do not account for specimen drift.